coldsummerstape/go-helm-gitlab-builder/README.md

 ## Logic Overview

-The logic consists of the following stages:
+The logic consists of the following stages

 1. **Preparation (.pre)**
 2. **Building binary files (build)**